-North American Montessori Center has a number of articles with ideas about Montessori and books: Montessori Storytelling: True Stories in the Elementary Environment, Montessori Storytelling: True Stories in the Early Childhood Environment, Montessori Curriculum Overview: Language Arts, Montessori Musings: Development Needed Before Reading, Tall Tales in a Montessori Elementary Classroom, Reading Aloud to Children: Part I, Reading Aloud to Children: Part II, Reading Aloud to Children: Part III, and Montessori Perspectives: Lower Elementary Reading Programs.
+North American Montessori Center has a number of articles with ideas about Montessori and books: Montessori Storytelling: True Stories in the Elementary Environment, Montessori Storytelling: True Stories in the Early Childhood Environment, Montessori Curriculum Overview: Language Arts, Montessori Musings: Development Needed Before Reading, Tall Tales in a Montessori Elementary Classroom, Reading Aloud to Children: Part I, Reading Aloud to Children: Part II, and Reading Aloud to Children: Part III.

 My Confessions of a Montessori Mom Blog has a post about Montessori and literature: What are Montessori’s thoughts on reading great literature and reading widely?